bstaton1/KuskoHarvEst/README.md

 To use 'KuskoHarvEst', you'll need to first download several programs, install them, and install some packages (extensions) of these programs.
 It is essential that you perform these tasks in the order described below.

 > **NOTE**: you will need a stable internet connection to complete all of these steps.
 Depending on your internet download speed, these tasks will take some time (should not take more than a half hour).
-Luckily, these steps only need to be done once per computer.
+These steps only need to be done once per computer.

 ### R & RStudio